JayKubJK/JayKubJK/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/rust/rust-original.svg" title="Rust" alt="Rust" width="40" height="40"/>&nbsp;
 </div>

-* I don't really like Java's class-based methodology for programs, but programming in it is okay
 * I don't really like C despite how low-level it is.
 It just doesn't feel right after having programmed in C++ for so long
 * Julia feels like a mash between Python and R
 * Matlab feels like a true mathematical programming language, which is kind of the point of Matlab lol